 Feel free to follow any of the multiple recipes on trueprotein.com website (or wait until my recipe is published on the website).

 Cook per packet instruction.
 I use the rice cooker which takes about 60 minutes or so.

 Mix, season and cook: one package of bird’s eye southwest protein blend mix (12.7 oz), one package of beefless ground (13.7 oz) and 2 cans (29 oz total) of fire roasted tomatoes.
 Add cooked couscous (1½ cup dry), mix well and enjoy.

 Bean Kale Stew:

-Heat 1 tablespoon of the oil in a medium saucepan, add ½ of large onion diced and cook, stirring, until soft, about 5 minutes.
+Heat 1 tablespoon of the oil in a medium saucepan, add ½ large onion diced and cook, stirring, until soft, about 5 minutes.
 Add 2 cans of drained (safe one can liquid) and rinsed pinto beans (30 oz), preserved bean liquid, 2 cups chicken broth, one package on bird’s eye southwest protein blend (12.7 oz), 2 teaspoons low sodium soy sauce, pinch of salt and a few grinds of black pepper.
-Bring to a simmer, add 8 to 10 cups of kale (stemmed and shredded into 1 to 2 inch pieces) and stir until wilted.
+Bring to a simmer, add 8 to 10 cups of kale (stemmed and shredded into 1-2-inch pieces) and stir until wilted.
 Bring back to a simmer and cook until the kale gets tender and the stew has thickened a bit, about 15 to 20 minutes.